SciTools/iris/docs/iris/src/further_topics/metadata.rst

     cube = iris.load_cube(iris.sample_data_path("A1B_north_america.nc"))

-As of Iris ``3.0.0``, a unified treatment of metadata has been applied across each Iris class in :numref:`metadata members table` to allow users to easily manage and manipulate their metadata in a consistent way.
+As of Iris ``3.0.0``, a unified treatment of metadata has been applied across each Iris class (:numref:`metadata members table`) to allow users to easily manage and manipulate their metadata in a consistent way.

 This is achieved through the ``metadata`` property, which allows you to